petrushchako/certification/AWSMastersCertification/CLF-C02/ExamTips.md

 - Understand that `Compute Optimizer` can be used to right-size your `EC2` Instances.
 - Know the different `S3 Storage Classes` and how you can use lifecycle configurations and the `Intelligent Tiring class` to transition objects from one to another.
 - Understand that `S3 Storage Lens` examine your `S3 buckets organization`- wide to inspect access patterns and provide storage optimization recommendations.
+- Know that you should always avoid routing traffic to the public internet when it can travel over the AWS network backbone instead.
+- Understand that the cost of data transfer within AWS changes depending on whether you are sending data across AZ's or Regions.
+-